MansionEscape/MansionEscape/README.md

 The mansion consists of various room types, each with its own theme and purpose:

-- Bathroom
-- Bedroom
+- Ground Floor Hallway (Tutorial)
+- Dining Room (Level 1)
-- Kitchen
+- Kitchen & Pantry (Level 2)
-- Living Room
+- Living Room (Level 3)
-- Dining Room
-- Library
+- First Floor Hallway (Level 4)
-- Basement
+- Study (Level 5)
+- Twins Bedroom (Level 6)
+- Master Bedroom (Level 7)

 **2. Room Design:** Each room is enclosed within four walls, providing a sense of confinement while allowing players to view their surroundings freely.

-**3. Hidden Exits:**
+**3. Blocked Exits:**

-Each room contains an exit that may be concealed or challenging to access, adding to the game’s exploratory and puzzle-solving elements.
+Each room contains an exit that may be locked or even hidden, adding to the game’s exploratory and puzzle-solving elements.

 **4. Interactable Objects:**